What happens when you automate the finance department?

 As adoption of automation continues, employees with analytical skill sets and a technical (or forensic) underpinning will undoubtedly be required in finance and beyond.
 This increase in high-value human activity, therefore, further improves the value proposition of automating back-office processes.

-Any heavily rule-based processes – even highly-complex ones that still require human approval or interaction – are now simple to automate with RPA solutions that provide pre-programmed robots with knowledge of commonly used software packages.
+Any heavily rule-based processes – even highly-complex ones that still require human approval or interaction – are now simple to automate with finance automation solutions that provide pre-programmed process components and fast interconnectivity.